InterView: Thalisha

 TOV: Where do you see yourself in 10 years?
 Is it still in music?
 Is it acting?
 Retired?
 Resigned?
 In some unknown part of the Brazilian Jungle, isolated from the world?
 Somewhere in the Mid-East conducting peace talks?

-manager and I record joints like this all the time for my live performances to
+and I record joints like this all the time for my live performances

-way to introduce myself to everyone.
-I’m glad you liked it; it’s been one of my
+myself to everyone.
+I’m glad you liked it; it’s been

 TOV: Your next track “Dancefloor” is another hot track.
 Do you write your own lyrics?
 What do you do in order to write an entire song?
 Is there a sort of “ritual” you do?
 Do you sit alone?
 Are you with a group of people?